CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.2 Webserver.md

 All files on the web server, especially scripts and configuration files, MUST be protected so that they can not be read and changed without authorization.

 It MUST be ensured that the web server application can only access files that are within a defined directory tree (WWW root directory).
-Resources outside the WWW directory MUST NOT be linked or linked from it.Furthermore, functions that list directories MUST be disabled.
+Resources outside the WWW directory MUST NOT be linked or linked from it.
+Furthermore, functions that list directories MUST be disabled.
 Files that should not be changed MUST be read-only.
 Confidential data MUST be transmitted encrypted and stored.

 #### APP.3.2.A3 Securing file uploads and downloads